tdymel/dfmt/README.md

 * When creating the `Arguments` structure, a vector is allocated for the arguments.
 This is barely noticeable for many arguments.
 * While the template parsing is fast, you can just **create it once and then reuse it** for multiple arguments.
 * Right now padding a string with a fill character will cost some overhead.
+* If a pattern reuses an argument multiple times, we will push a typed version of this value multiple times right now.
+This allocates more memory, but is required to provide a convinient API.

 ### Nightly
 If you are on nightly, you can opt in to the `nightly_formatting_options` feature to further improve the performance,